By Steve Hadfield, AgedCareActionPlan.au · Last updated: 26 April 2026

 Before requesting a review, use the assessment preparation tool to document your current difficulties clearly.
 The IAT algorithm scores specific, documented incidents — not general descriptions.

 From 1 October 2026, personal care (showering, dressing, grooming) moves from Independence to Clinical — confirmed at myagedcare.gov.au.
 This means zero co-contribution for personal care — regardless of your income.
-If you or your parent currently pays a co-contribution on showering and dressing visits, this will change automatically on 1 October 2026.
+If you or the person currently pays a co-contribution on showering and dressing visits, this will change automatically on 1 October 2026.

 If your support worker is refusing to do something that should be in your care plan, the escalation tool tells you exactly who to call.